RoboCup-SSL/grSim/README.md

 -----

 Receiving data from grSim is exactly like receiving from [SSL-Vision](http://code.google.com/p/ssl-vision) using Google Protobuf library
 Sending data to Simulator is also possible using Google Protobuf.
-A sample client is included in "client" folder.
+Sample clients are included in [clients](./clients) folder.
 The compilation procedure is like grSim itself.
 There is also a Java client available in the client folder.

 Changelog